karimova/UCI_HW_Karimova/06-Python-API-Challenge/Readme.md

 Now obtained weather data can be used to plan future vacations.
 Jupyter-gmaps and the Google Places API were used for this part of the project.

+`WeatherPy/ouput_data/cities.csv` - data location

 * Heat map that displays the humidity for every city from the part I of the project was generated.

   ![heatmap](VacationPy/Images/Humidity_Heatmap.png)

-- Narrow down the DataFrame to find my ideal weather condition.
+* Set your ideal weather condition.
 For example:

-  - A max temperature lower than 80 degrees but higher than 70.
+  - A max temperature in the range of 75 - 85 F degrees.
-  - Wind speed less than 10 mph.
   - Zero cloudiness.
+  - Wind speed less than 5 mph.
-  - Drop any rows that don't contain all three conditions.
+  - Any rows that don't contain all three conditions were droped.

 ![heatmap](VacationPy/Images/Hotel_Map.png)